lorikrell/gamerchic/docs/boss.md

 | ![diamond](/img/icons/diamond.png) | **Mr. Fellows and Riflemen - Volley and Oil**: The constant seesaw of blows would eventually wear down their defense, forcing them back into the cavern.
 Something MR. FELLOWS {DIAMOND} could not allow.
 With a bark and raise of right back, the voice and words more guttural syllables than anything resembling language, the riflemen in his crew reloaded with a series of heavier shots, enough to break bone!
 Those keen of agility or strong of body would fare better.
 “HEP, HAR, FER!”
 RANGED: ENVIRONMENTAL + BODY roll or be set on fire! |
 | ![square](/img/icons/square.png) | **Wrenn and the Boys - Boulderdash**: Moving in a pack of braun and hatred, the hulking figures of WRENN {SQUARE} and the boys pull away from combat long enough to wrap arms around boulders and heavy stones moved around the mouth of the cave.
 With just a slight advantage of height, they twist, turn, and HEAVE, sending the stones into the strong battlers at the fore!
 Earth, grass, some worms are flung in the arc of massive rocks!
 MELEE: ENVIRONMENT + BODY vs boulders! |

+#### Buffs and Debuffs

+This battle leans heavily on Environmental rolls as mass AOE attacks from the bosses.
+To keep the attacks from being tedious, consider applying buffs and debuffs instead of the normal environmental damage!

-Depending on boss deaths and player interactions, this fight may shift and change as needed.
-Players may find items in the cave to help the fight as weapons or buffs and debuffs:
+**Using the Environment:**  Players may find items in the cave to help the fight as weapons or buffs and debuffs:

-* Petrification potions could cause minor damage or destroy items
+* Petrification potions could cause minor damage or destroy items.
+This could freeze a boss for one round or reduce how many players are affected by their Environmental attack.
+Instead of hitting all melee, you could pick just three players.
-* Throw nets to immobilize
-* Hyenas could cause a combat debuff on rolls from cackling howl or bleed targets
-* Riflemen could set fire to oil in the ground with a volley
+* Throw nets to immobilize.
+For one turn, this could apply a reduced damage to the boss Environment check causing rolls 1-5 to do 1 damage, 6 to 20 safe.
+Or a boss group could loose a turn, stopping that attack type.
+* Destroy loot.
+The bandits are here for one thing only, their loot!
+While this could anger the previous owners, it could also stop the enemies.
+Destroy enough loot and cause a Morale Roll for a group to stop fighting, try to save the loot, ending their attacks.
+This effectively "kills a boss" as they no longer fight and can be subdued.
+* Healing potions to players.
+These bandits do have an alchemist working for them from the hostages!
+Players could chug healing potions (1 Triage use), battle elixirs (1 Overcharge use), and magical elixirs (1 Energize use) to provide 1 use perks.
+Limit the potions depending on your party size.

-Depending on the attack, you could follow the usual rules for safety or damage or use debuffs like these:
+**Applying Player Debuffs:** You could follow the usual rules for safety or damage or use debuffs for boss attacks and failed Environmental rolls:

 * *Disoriented*: Hyenas could cause a combat debuff on rolls from cackling howl.
 Take 2 additional damage in next attack.
+* *Bleed*: Hyenas could cause a combat debuff on rolls from cackling howl or bleed targets.
+This could debuff players health pools until healed by -1 or cause increased damage from all sources until healed by +2.
 * *Disarmed*: Grosser the shaman casts chain lightning causing people to get disarmed.
 Next attack, they must pick up their weapon to fight using only a straight attack roll for 1 turn, no perks.
-* *On Fire*: Take 1 extra damage every turn until they put the fire out
+* *On Fire*: Riflemen could set fire to oil in the ground with a volley.
+Take 1 extra damage every turn until they put the fire out

+#### Morale and Battle End

 Now the question of ending.
 This is a group that bows to the boss man.
 And if he dies or goes down and is chained up, they may stop and give up too.

 Only Pierce in this group will battle to the end or kill the hostages and try to escape.
 If Ramson is tackled first, current enemies will give up and it becomes a fight to end Pierce before hostages all die.

 Let players get inventive here.
 This tension remains high but puts the power in their hands.

-When Ramson and Pierce are down or give up, this battle concludes.
+When Ramson and Pierce are down, captured, or give up, this battle concludes.

 </div>

 ## Ending the Battle

 As the battles conclude, players can now enjoy the fruits of their labors!
 Having additional small actions is not a bad option at this point in the event.

-This could include healing, moving back to a base camp, giving reports, investigating what remains, and so on.
+* **Rest and Healing:** You may have players deeply wounded, near death, or overwhelmed by the event.
+Give players a chance to heal, move from the battle, seek base camp.
+* **Reporting In:** This battle is a major conflict and finale piece.
+Leaders may need to return and give a report regarding what happened, return lost and reclaimed items, bring prisoners, and provide resolution.

-Having an enemy get away or flee at this point might be infuriating.
+* **Further Investigation:** Having an enemy get away or flee at this point might be infuriating.
 You could instead provide information and hidden evidence that someone else worked with the enemies.
 More threats may loom.
 More places to investigate may arise for continued campaigns.
+They could find documents, relics, maps and plans, correspondance, and much more.

-Answer questions, have thoughts and options for investigating wreckage and remaining items, interactions with saved NPCS and new allies, even interactions if the enemies were captured alive, and add to the experience for players.
+* **What Really Happened:** Answer questions that may rise and give an option of skill checks for players wanting to understand the action, what the bosses were doing, why this happened.
+I recommend having a couple ideas in mind for these, or additional actions investigating wreckage and remaining items, interactions with saved NPCS and new allies, even interactions if the enemies were captured alive, and add to the experience for players.
+* **Loot:** Story-based loot can be thrilling for players.
+They could earn titles, receive the boss weapon, locate rare items, unlock clothing and gear looks.
+For these, you could write information for them to add and store in their RP profile, provide actual BOE items, or give crafted items such as toys, pets, and consumables.

 And finally write a nice summary for those in different areas of the fights or unable to join.
+Review notes of mighty player actions for rewards.

 :::sonceri Congratulations Masterminds!
 You have created a dynamic battle!
 Test it out with friends and see what new experiences you can bring with warfare and story.